theochem/horton/doc/user_localization.rst

 .. _localization:

-The localization of molecular orbitals
+Localization of molecular orbitals
 ######################################

 .. contents::

-In general, the localization algorithm optimizes the localization functions using an orthogonal transformation between the orbitals :math:`\vert i \rangle` ,
+In general, the localization algorithm optimizes the localization function using an orthogonal transformation between the orbitals :math:`\vert i \rangle` ,

 .. math::